Rudolph Ruzicka: Biography

+one of the foremost American wood engravers as described in The Wood-Engravings of Rudolph Ruzicka.

 In 1935 Ruzicka was awarded the Gold Medal from the American Institute of Graphic Arts, and in that same year began work with the Typographic Development staff at Mergenthaler Linotype Company, for which he was to produce typeface families.

+He was in charge of finding antique and modern tools used for the printmaking processes for a display at the Department of Printing and Graphic Arts, Houghton Library at Harvard University.

+He often collaborated with Philip Hofer curator of the Department.

 In 1948 he moved to Massachusetts, and eventually he settled in Vermont.

 Over the years, D. B. Updike and Ruzicka collaborated on a number of well-respected book designs, including Newark and the Grolier Club's Irving, as well as a fine series of Merrymount Press annual keepsakes.
 Ruzicka also provided substantial consulting for Updike's book Printing Types.
 Today Ruzicka's art is collected in the Art Institute of Chicago, the Carnegie Institute, Library of Congress, the Brooklyn Institute of Arts and Sciences, and the Metropolitan Museum of Art, New York.